Kushagra214/Blogger/README.md

 # Blogger
-A place to create, read and update blogs of different users.
+A place to create, read and update blogs of various creative writers.